In Defense of Imperial Units

 Metric Unit Conversions are Easier

 This is a point that is absolutely true.
 Performing a conversion from centimeters to kilometers is far easier than from inches to furlongs.
-You can’t really argue otherwise.
+You can't really argue otherwise.
 However, I would argue that this point is pretty much irrelevant for most practical situations.
-The fact of the matter is that unit conversions fulfill very different purposes in metric and imperial, and so to compare the relative difficulty of conversion between two metric units, and two imperial units, isn’t particularly valid.
-Metric unit conversions are used primarily to condense the representation of numbers, and imperial unit conversions are mainly used to ease measurement or calculations.
+This is because unit conversions fulfill very different purposes in metric and imperial.
+This difference in intent is why metric conversions are able to be so simple, while imperial ones are necessarily more complicated.
+In metric, conversions are primarily used to condense the representation of numbers, whereas imperial unit conversions primarily serve to make measurement and calculation easier.

-This is made even less significant by how these unit conversions are actually used in practice.
-Without going too deeply into the weeds of dimensional analysis, the equations used in science and engineering only work out cleanly when the units associated with all of the physical quantities used as inputs to the equation align.
-As a simple example, in Newton’s 2nd Law of Motion, $$ \vec{F} = m\vec{a} $$ The force ($\vec{F}$) is conventionally expressed in Newtons.
+The way these conversions are used in practice (within science and engineering, anyway), makes them even less practically useful.
+Without going too deeply into the weeds of dimensional analysis, equations involving units only work out cleanly when the units associated with all of the physical quantities align.
+As a simple example, in Newton's 2nd Law of Motion, F=ma , the force F is conventionally expressed in Newtons.
 But this only works if mass is in kilograms, and acceleration is in meters per square second.
 If you were to use a mass in grams, the result would only be in Newtons if you also converted the acceleration to be in millimeters per square second.
-All of the quantities need to be scaled up or down the same amount–otherwise you’ll get a result in a non-standard set of units for force.
-This is actually why the CGS system defines its own unit of force, the dyne, for using centimeters and grams together in this equation, and others.
+All of the quantities need to be scaled up or down the same amount--otherwise you'll get a result in a non-standard set of units for force.
+This is why the CGS system defines its own unit of force, the dyne, for using centimeters and grams together in equations.

 So yes: it is true that unit conversions are far easier in metric than they are in imperial.
-But the commonly provided examples of difficult imperial conversions are, in practice, almost never used, and the commonly used conversions in imperial are relatively simple (though, admittedly, not as simple as metric).
+But the commonly provided examples of difficult imperial conversions are, in practice, almost never used.
+The actually common conversions are much simpler (though still more complex than metric), and provide benefits in ease of performing mental arithmetic by changing the divisibility of the numbers involved.
+Metric conversions are much simpler, but functionally serve the same purpose as scientific notation, just with extra steps.

 The Imperial System is a Mess